WVU builds big lead, holds on to beat No. 15 Va Tech 27-21

-MORGANTOWN, W.Va.
-(AP)Jarret Doege threw two touchdown passes, Leddie Brown rushed for 106 yards and a score and West Virginia survived No. 15 Virginia Tech’s furious rally from a 20-point deficit to beat the Hokies 27-21 on Saturday.

-The Mountaineers (2-1) built a 27-7-point lead midway through the third quarter but saw that mostly evaporate behind Virginia Tech’s Braxton Burmeister.

 Burmeister threw for two scores, including a 29-yard TD toss to Jalen Holston with 3:10 left.
-Virginia Tech got the ball back with 2:11 remaining on Jermaine Waller’s interception of Doege at the West Virginia 17, but Burmeister threw incomplete on fourth-and-goal from the 3 and West Virginia ran out the clock.
+Virginia Tech got the ball back with 2:11 remaining on Jermaine Waller’s interception of Doege at the West Virginia 17, but Burmeister threw incomplete into a crowd of players on fourth-and-goal from the 3 and the Mountaineers ran out the clock.

 It was one of three Virginia Tech drives that stalled inside the West Virginia 10, with the Hokies coming away with no points.

+Virginia Tech wide receiver Tayvion Robinson said the Hokies will learn from the red-zone struggles.

+“I thought we called the right plays,” he said.
+“You make mistakes, you can’t execute, it goes against you.”

-Virginia Tech (2-1) had allowed only three touchdowns in its first two games but gave up two quick scores to the Mountaineers, who couldn’t keep up the momentum after halftime.
+The Hokies (2-1) had allowed only three touchdowns in their first two games but gave up two quick scores to the Mountaineers.

 West Virginia doesn’t have a reputation for fast drives but jumped ahead 14-0 less than 6 minutes into the game.